Hailing from Tel Aviv, Noam Wiesenberg is a highly sought after bassist and arranger on the New York music scene.

 As an arranger, his extensive international work includes an arrangement for the Metropole Orkest with Grammy award winning singer Lalah Hathaway, conducted by the multiple Grammy award winner Vince Mendoza.
 Additionally, Wiesenberg wrote string quartet arrangements for Chilean Singer-Guitarist Camila Meza’s new project - “Camila Meza & Nectar Orchestra”, and was the arranger and musical director of a nonet project led by luminary drummer - Ari Hoenig.

-Following a ten year career as an arranger and performer of the work of other musicians, Noam has just completed recording his debut album, "Roads Diverge", which will be released on May 18th 2018 on Brooklyn Jazz Underground Records.
+Following a ten year career as an arranger and performer of the work of other musicians, Noam has released his debut album, "Roads Diverge" on May 18th 2018 on Brooklyn Jazz Underground Records.

 All pictures by Adrien H. Tillman